granny/Pl3xMap/README.md

 ## Building from source

-To build this project ensure `npm` is installed.
+To build this project ensure `npm` is installed and on your PATH.

 Then just run the following command: